GoogleChrome/lighthouse-ci/docs/configuration.md

 _target=lhci only_

 The build token for your Lighthouse CI project.
 Required when using `target=lhci`.
 This token should be given to you by `lhci wizard --wizard=new-project`.
-If you've forgotten your token, connect directly to your server and run `lhci wizard --wizard=reset-project-token`.
+If you've forgotten your token, connect directly to your server and run `lhci wizard --wizard=reset-build-token`.

 #### `ignoreDuplicateBuildFailure`